-party with superior access to the relevant evidence (here, the government, in comparison to detained and/or pro se noncitizens).
-[See Part I.]

-- The noncitizen's burden of persuasion to establish eligibility for relief is satisfied if the record of conviction does not conclusively show that the noncitizen has been convicted of an aggravated felony.
+- The government bears an initial burden of production: it is the government's responsibility to produce the record of conviction from which the immigration judge will determine cancellation eligibility.
+This argument is supported by the governing statute and regulations, by Congress's conception of removal proceedings as a single proceeding in which the government typically produces criminal records, and by established precedent allocating the burden of production to the party with superior access to the relevant evidence (here, the government, in comparison to detained and/or pro se noncitizens).
+[See Part I.] - The noncitizen satisfies her burden of persuasion to establish eligibility for relief if the record of conviction does not conclusively show that the noncitizen has been convicted of an aggravated felony.
 Under the modified categorical approach, a noncitizen has been convicted of an aggravated felony only if the conviction record conclusively shows that he has been found guilty of all elements of an aggravated felony.
 If the record of conviction does not so establish, the noncitizen has satisfied his burden of persuasion of proving that he has not been convicted of an aggravated felony.
-[See Part II.] - Once the government produces criminal records indicating an aggravated felony conviction, the immigration judge may not penalize the noncitizen for failing to supplement the record of conviction, because the statutory and regulatory burden of proof provisions do not require the noncitizen to supplement the record of conviction.
-The explicit language of 8 U.S.C. § 1229a(c)(4)(B) permits the immigration judge to require corroboration of "otherwise credible testimony," but the record of conviction is neither testimony nor of questionable credibility.
+[See Part II.] - After the government produces criminal records purporting to indicate an aggravated felony conviction, the immigration judge cannot require the noncitizen to supplement the record of conviction, because to do so would be contrary to the plain language of statutory 8 U.S.C. § 1229a(c)(4)(B), which permits the immigration judge to require corroboration only of "otherwise credible testimony."
+This issue has nothing to do with credible testimony because the record of conviction is neither testimony nor of questionable credibility.
 Failure by the noncitizen to provide additional documents from the record of conviction does not mean that the noncitizen has failed to satisfy his burden of proof, especially given the lesser access that detained and/or pro se noncitizens have to such documentation.
 [See Part III.]